TimelikeClosure/.github/docs/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Something on the site is broken
 title: "[BUG] Insert title here"
-labels: Bug, needs-more-info
+labels: bug, needs-more-info
-assignees: (maintainer GitHub username)
+assignees: TimelikeClosure

 ---

 ### Bug Report
 > _To be filled out by author.
-Add the `Bug` and `needs-more-info` labels.
+Add the `bug` and `needs-more-info` labels.
 Assign issue to self on creation._

 #### **Describe the Bug**
 A clear and concise description of what the bug is.